afaez/CircuitAnalysis/README.md

 # CircuitAnalysis
-Implementation algorithms to analyse basic analog circuits.
+Implementatin of algorithms to analyse basic analog circuits.